Which is best for me?

 The goal of glaucoma treatment at Eye Medical Clinic is to preserve your current level of vision and to prevent further vision loss.
 Treatment can vary, depending on the type of glaucoma diagnosed, the degree to which the glaucoma has progressed, your underlying risk factors and other variables.
 In general, prescription medicines (eye-drops and oral medications), laser procedures and operative procedures are all utilized in attempt to preserve vision.

 For most patients with glaucoma, medication alone will be enough to control eye pressure.
 In some cases, several medications working together are necessary to maintain adequate pressure control.
 When medical treatment alone fails to sufficiently reduce the pressure, surgery is another option.
-Dr. Mona Bagga is a proven expert with all glaucoma laser and surgeries, including the most current advances in minimally invasive glaucoma surgery (MIGS) procedures.
+Dr. Paik and Dr. Hadi have expertise in treating glaucoma, including the most current advances in minimally invasive glaucoma surgery (MIGS) procedures.

-SLT can be performed as an outpatient procedure at Eye Medical Clinic, has very little downtime and most patients report little to no discomfort.
-SLT has been in use for more than 20 years in the United States and around the world.
+MLT/SLT can be performed as an outpatient procedure at Eye Medical Clinic, has very little downtime and most patients report little to no discomfort.
+MLT/SLT has been in use for more than 20 years in the United States and around the world.

 Laser peripheral iridotomy is a standard first-line treatment in closed angle glaucoma and eyes at risk for this condition.
 It has been used since 1984 both as treatment and for prevention of the disease.